 Difficulty: Easy

-Learning Objective: 1.2: define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.
+Learning Objective: 1.2: Define important statistical terms, including population, sample, and parameter, as they relate to descriptive and inferential statistics.

-37. Sue Taylor, Director of Global Industrial Sales, is concerned by a deteriorating sales trend.
+63. Sue Taylor, Director of Global Industrial Sales, is concerned by a deteriorating sales trend.

 Specifically, the number of customers is stable at 1,500, but they are purchasing less each year.